AmeerD/AmeerD.github.io/_pages/reading.md

 * Plutocrats, Chrystia Freeland
 * Numbers Don't Lie: 71 Things You Need to Know About the World, Vaclav Smil
 * The Overstory, Richard Powers
+* Due Diligence: An Impertinent Inquiry Into Microfinance, David Roodman
+* The Precipice: Existential Risk and the Future of Humanity, Toby Ord
+* What We Owe the Future, Will MacAskill (coming in 2022?)

 ## The Timeline
 * Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou (October 2021)